lordmulder/HashSet/README.md

 =============

 This section describes the LibHashSet programming interface, as declared in the `<hash_set.h>` header file.

+LibHashSet supports sets containing values of type `uint32_t` or `uint64_t`.
+For each value type, separate functions are provided.
+The functions for `uint32_t` and `uint64_t` hash sets can be distinguished by the suffix `…32` and `…64` suffix, respectively.
+In the following, the functions are described in their "generic" form.

 ***Note:*** On Microsoft Windows, when using LibHashSet as a "shared" library (DLL), the macro `HASHSET_DLL` must be defined *before* including `<hash_set.h>`!
 This is **not** required or allowed when using the "static" library.